jimenez-b/theme_saimaniq/README.md

 1. Configurable login page via settings
 2. Concordia branding (fonts and colors)
 3. Colors applied as per Concordia rules regarding accesibility
+4. Custom branding and visuals for plugins
+   a.
+Poodll audio player
+   b.
+Multiblock
+   c.
+ConU Library Search
+   d.
+Components for Learning

 ### TODO LIST: ###
 1. Review fonts, especially main Concordia font, due to the issues (ethical) regarding gill sans
-2. Improve design
-3. M4-047 - Provide a way of highlighting new activities, so students are alerted to new activities Indicate on the front page when the item was last updated (so students know if a document was recently updated)
+2. M4-047 - Provide a way of highlighting new activities, so students are alerted to new activities Indicate on the front page when the item was last updated (so students know if a document was recently updated)
-4. Dark mode
+3. Dark mode
-5. Home page design and settings
+4. Home page design and settings
-6. Custom visuals for for video and audio players (poodll)
-7. Mobile log-in
+5. Mobile log-in

 ## Installing via uploaded ZIP file ##